zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 thirsting... (slightly omitted) this is the love of seeing.
 "Watching the troubles of love": "The troubles of the love of love and the love of seeing, he watched, saw, watched, meditated, and observed."
-To watch the troubles of love You should walk alone like a rhino horn.
+To watch the troubles of love You should walk alone like a rhinoceros horn.

 Because of that, the single enlightened person said:

 "Connect the arising person to form love, and the suffering of love arises,

-, watching the troubles of love, should walk alone like a rhino horn. "
+, watching the troubles of love, should walk alone like a rhinoceros horn. "

 123. To those who pity friends and confidantes, make the interests retreat and the heart is bound,